top of page

 • Report frequently on expenses and results

-• Educate on CEI/IFCI process
+• Educate on CEI/Implementation Framework for Chemical Innovation (IFCI) process

-• Well documented success criteria
+• Well-documented success criteria

 • Continue risk awareness activities